Sept. 12, 2023

 With cities accounting for a significant chunk of global energy consumption, there's a growing need to enhance urban energy efficiency.
 AI assists city planners in understanding energy consumption patterns suggesting modifications to reduce wastage.
 For instance, algorithms can determine the most energy-efficient lighting systems for public spaces or identify buildings that might benefit from retrofitting.

-Furthermore, smart grids powered by AI can distribute energy more effectively across the city, reducing outages and ensuring that renewable energy sources are utilized to their maximum potential.
+Smart grids powered by AI can distribute energy more effectively across the city, reducing outages and ensuring that renewable energy sources are used to their maximum potential.

 Public Safety and Disaster Response